Netaji Subhas Chandra Bose International Airport: Terminals

 The airport's new integrated terminal T2 is spread over 233000 m2 and can handle 25 million passengers annually, compared to the previous terminal T1's capacity of five million.
 The terminal is an L-shaped structure, containing six levels.
 It contains 128 check-in counters that utilise CUTE (Common User Terminal Equipment) technology and has 78 immigration counters and twelve customs counters.
 The terminal was developed in a project worth ₹2325 crore.
 Passenger lounges are provided by Air India.
 The terminal is equipped with 18 aerobridges and a further 57 remote parking bays.
 There are plans to construct an 18-foot bronze statue of Netaji Subhas Chandra Bose in the integrated terminal complex.

 Kolkata's old international and domestic terminals closed permanently when the integrated terminal opened.
 However, there were plans to renovate the old international terminal to be used for future hajj services, while the domestic terminal could be used by regional airlines.
 An earlier proposal of continuing low-cost carrier operations from the existing domestic terminal has been shelved due to the need to fully utilise the new integrated terminal's capacity, making it the first airport in India to shift even its low-cost domestic airlines to the new integrated building upon completion.
 However, the old terminal will be replaced by a new terminal T3 to increase the overall capacity.

-In the financial year from April 2011 to March 2012, Kolkata Airport served 10.3 million passengers, 85% of which travelled domestically.
+In the financial year from April 2011 to March 2012, Kolkata Airport served 10.3 million passengers, 85% of whom travelled domestically.
 The withdrawal of Lufthansa's service to Frankfurt in March 2012 left Kolkata with no direct connections beyond Asia.
 However, other international operations increased in 2012.
 The new terminal has attracted some airlines to expand their route networks to include Kolkata.